luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 == German Parties on YouTube

 Summary statistics per channel are presented in @tab:descriptives.
-The most immediately apparent observation is that each of the two AfD channels, \@AfDFraktionimBundestag (521,000 followers), herein after referred to as AfD BT, and \@AfDTV (334,000), has more followers than all the other analyzed channels combined (252,410).
+A notable observation is that each of the two AfD channels---\@AfDFraktionimBundestag (521,000 followers), hereafter referred to as AfD BT, and \@AfDTV (334,000 followers)---individually has more followers than all other analyzed channels combined (252,410 followers).
-The number of videos paints a similar picture.
+While the CDU, FDP, Greens, and SPD channels have comparable follower counts around 30,000 each, the CSU, the smaller "sister party" of the CDU limited to Bavaria, has only 6,610 followers.
-The two AfD channels are significantly more productive in terms of their video output and engagement.
+In contrast, the Left party, another populist party represented in the Bundestag alongside the AfD, has a substantially higher follower count of 117,000, highlighting the greater popularity of populist parties compared to their non-populist counterparts.

 #let table_array = csv("tables/table_1.csv", row-type: array)
 #let header = table_array.first()